Edible Insects as a Sustainable Food Alternative

 Insect farming makes economic sense as well.
 As insects are cold-blooded, they require less energy to stay warm.
 This helps explain why they are more efficient at converting feed into protein.
 Consider that crickets need four times less feed than sheep, 12 times less than cattle, and half as much as broiler chickens and pigs to produce the same amount of protein.

 While many people are still aghast at the thought of eating bugs, insects are increasingly recognized as a good protein alternative for the future.
 Current projections say that, by 2050, the world’s population will reach 9 billion by 2050.
 The urgency for sustainable food protein alternatives such as those provided by entomophagy will only continue to grow.

 Opportunities and Challenges

-While eating insects is a sustainable protein source for the future, it will take time to develop a culture where people will feel as comfortable eating insects as dining on other foods.
-Maybe large-scale production and mass acceptance of insect-eating in other parts of the world, or by some groups in the U.S., can help insect-based food to become gradually accepted as an everyday protein source for the masses.
+While insects are a sustainable, alternative protein source for the future, it will take time to develop a culture where people feel as comfortable eating insects as other foods.
+Maybe large-scale production and mass acceptance of insect-eating in other parts of the world—or by some groups in the U.S.—can help insect-based food to become gradually accepted as an everyday protein source for the masses.

-There will be not only great interest but also an urgency to see how the new insect farming companies perform over the next couple of decades.
-Perhaps there will be a point of convergence where a growing and increasingly sophisticated industry and a gradually transforming consumer palette will meet.
+There will be a great interest and a sense of urgency to see how the new insect-farming companies perform over the next couple of decades.
+Perhaps there will be a point of convergence for a growing and increasingly sophisticated industry and a gradually transforming consumer palate.